no591636/SUPERPOLYS/README.md

 # Supplementary materials
-Superpolys of Acorn and Kreyvium
+Superpolys of Acorn, Kreyvium and Keccak